ComputeCanada/mc-hub/docs/benchmarks.md

 The scheduler runs in the existing supervised background container.
 It executes up to four lifecycle operations concurrently in isolated processes, prioritizing cleanup and readiness checks over new creation.
 Each operation has a five-minute watchdog, bounded further by the run deadline while deploying.
+Build completion checks retain the full watchdog window to verify Terraform timestamps after a deadline has passed.
 A stalled operation is terminated locally and moves to cleanup; remote Terraform work may continue and is reconciled before resource deletion.
 Per-benchmark file locks prevent simultaneous operations, and operation processes exit if their scheduler parent dies.
 Interrupted